paresmarc/MDEF/docs/Term1/04-Tech beyond the Myth.md

 **Tinkering**

+We tested different parts and components.
+We integrated different components and designed systems that interact with each other.
+We brainstormed and discussed about the type of device we would like to build.
+We built Knock Knock.

+Different ideas of sound, light and behavior emerged through the chaos/ process of playing.

 **Concept**
 KNOCK-KNOCK is an automatic annoying machine that knocks on your door until you open it, then it stops ... until you close it again.